kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/_index.en.md

 Helm Applications can both be installed from helm registries directly or from a git repository.

 ## Concepts
+KKP manages Applications using two key mechanisms: [ApplicationDefinition]({{< ref "./application-definition" >}}) and [ApplicationInstallations]({{< ref "./application-installation" >}}).

+The `ApplicationDefinitions` are managed by KKP Admins and contain all the necessary information for an application's installation.

+The `ApplicationInstallations`, on the other hand, are managed by Cluster Admins and simplify the installation process by referencing the `ApplicationDefinition` and defining custom parameters for the installation. `ApplicationInstallations` aim to simplify the installation of applications, which helps users to get their apps up and running quickly and continue their work on domain-related topics.

-KKP admins "publish" available application via the [ApplicationDefinition]({{< ref "./application-definition" >}}) CR, which contains all the necessary information to install an application.
+Concretely KKP admins "publish" available applications via the [ApplicationDefinition]({{< ref "./application-definition" >}}) CR, and Cluster admins will be able to install the application using [ApplicationInstallations]({{< ref "./application-installation" >}}) CR or [UI]({{< ref "../../../../tutorials-howtos/applications/add-applications-to-cluster#managing-applications-via-the-ui" >}}).
-User cluster admin will be able to install the application thanks to [ApplicationInstallation]({{< ref "./application-installation" >}}), which reference the `ApplicationDefinition` and defines custom parameters for the installation.

-The `ApplicationInstallation` aims to hide the complexity of installing an application as much as possible, so users with minimal knowledge of Kubernetes can use the application and focus on domain-related work.

 ## Comparison To KKP Addons